-SinoNK.com is not currently seeking new writers, but we do welcome ad hoc contributions from experienced analysts, junior scholars, and advanced graduate students.
+SinoNK.com welcomes ad hoc contributions from experienced analysts, junior scholars, and advanced graduate students.

 These guidelines have been formulated in the interests of helping to maintain uniformity among posts on the website, speed up the process of posting, and helping to draw in more readers.
 Please take a moment to read through them.
-A link to the more detailed style guide is also provided at the bottom of the page.
+Our detailed style guide goes further.

 Every submission should include:

 Please provide one title (or several possibilities) for your piece in bold at the top of the word document.

 We prefer the “sexy: boring” construction for titles.
 An example might be “Destructive Capacity: Tracing North Korean Threats toward Okinawa since June.”
 Note the presence of a verb in the latter half of the title.
 However, short, punchy titles are also fine.
 Titles which are rhetorical questions are generally discouraged.

 At least three links in the post itself.
 Links should be embedded in the text itself; please do not paste full URLs in the middle of sentences.